Benefits and conditions

 Employees at UHR are covered by:

-- The Swedish state’s group life insurance
+- The Swedish national government’s group life insurance

 - Work injury insurance and the agreement on compensation for personal injury (PSA)